Yes. Every single one of our beeswax candles uses 100% pure beeswax gathered from the USA. We do not mix any other waxes or fillers with our beeswax.

 As soon as you plan to burn your candle, please remove the label.

 Burning the candle for extended periods of time results in a large pool of melted wax.
 As beeswax cools, it shrinks slightly, which can sometimes cause cracking.
 This will not affect the quality or burn time of the candle.
 The larger the diameter of the candle, the more possible it is to crack on top after cooling.

 In order for a candle to work properly it needs to pass melted wax through the wick.
 Beeswax melts at a higher temperature and requires thicker wicks, therefore it is necessary to hold the lighter next to the wick for a longer time than other types of candles.

 No. We add no chemicals to our beeswax.
 All of our wax is 100% pure and natural.
 It's common for candle manufactures to use a mold release compound to help remove the candle from the mold after the wax is cooled.
 We do not use any type of mold release.

 No, we do not add scents to any of our candles.
 Scents are man made and are generally full of nasty things.
 We do add 100% essential oils to our Aromatherapy Beeswax Candles.
-The rest of our beeswax candles are naturally honey scented and we add nothing to them.
+The rest of our beeswax candles are naturally honey scented, with nothing added to them.

 Our beeswax pillar candles are not recommended for use in a hurricane glass or other tall walled glass containers.
 Beeswax has a high melting point and burns at a hotter temperature than other waxes; using a hurricane glass creates a convection effect by both disturbing the air flow around the candle (causing smoking wicks that burn too fast) and retaining extra heat inside the glass (causes dripping and eventually the pillar walls to collapse).